bryantzhengg/hrg-stokes-model/README.md

 this project builds a small convolutional neural network (cnn) in pytorch to predict microfluidic flow patterns. trains a model to predict the flow given the channel shape and inlet.

-(no real lab data included in this repo)
+(only model/training/simulated viz included; no real lab data)

 ## how it works